 Like other subjects, for teaching and learning of mathematics there is a need of effective communication between teacher and learner.
 The mathematical language defined in the term of how to create and share meaning of mathematics by the help of language.
 The concept of mathematics is quite simple until the teacher and learner use a common language.
 Difficulty is generated where two different languages are used.
-For understanding the objectives of mathematics instruction, it is necessary to use the language by the author in their book and also by teachers whose structure, meaning, vocabulary and symbolism can be understood by learners of a particular class level.
+For understanding the objectives of mathematics instruction, it is necessary to use the language by the author in their book and also by teachers whose meaning, structure, symbolism, and technical vocabulary can be understood by the pupils of a specific class level.
 As many individual and sociological factors have impact on the mathematical learning.
 In the same way, linguistic (language) also has an impact on the mathematical learning.
 For understanding the number and arithmetic competence, the language plays a role for accounting the children form different culture.
-If language is used for the representation of calculations of large quantities and algorithms, it is essential to use the distinct linguistic characteristics that could lead for differential computational efficiency and arithmetic understanding (Mulwa, 2014).
+If language is used for the representation of calculations of large quantities and algorithms, it is essential to use the discrete linguistic features that could result into distinction arithmetical productivity and computational understanding (Mulwa, 2014).